Uberspace/shellinspector/docs/syntax.md

 ## Target user & machine

-By default commands run inside the uberspace8 VM as the specified user (`%` for root, `$` for the newest user).
+By default commands run inside the uberspace8 VM as the specified user (`%` for root, `$` for the user last specified).
 To override this, expand the lines to look like a shell prompt:

 ```
 # run on the local dev/ci machine